-Once you have been selected for inclusion in the Humanitarian Media Roster, Internews will be in touch to provide a welcome pack with information about the organization, the work we do on Humanitarian Information Projects, our Standard Operating Procedures and details about the roles and expectations under the position for which you have been included on the Roster.
+Once you have been selected for inclusion in the Humanitarian Communication Roster, Internews will be in touch to provide a welcome pack with information about the organization, the work we do on Humanitarian Information Projects, our Standard Operating Procedures and details about the roles and expectations under the position for which you have been included on the Roster.
 This will help you become more familiar with the organization's work and the way Internews responds to humanitarian crises and emergencies.

 In addition to the welcome pack, you will receive periodic communiqués about Internews and the activities of the Humanitarian Information Projects to keep you up to date and alert you about potential opportunities for deployment.

-Please note that membership on the Humanitarian Media Roster does not guarantee full or part-time employment.
+Please note that membership on the Humanitarian Communication Roster does not guarantee full or part-time employment.
 Nor does it guarantee you will be deployed in the event of a humanitarian disaster.
 It simply means your skills and experience will be considered when deployments are at hand.